s5k6/robust-int/README.md

 Assume a program needs to parse the decimal representation of a bounded integral type.
 You have chosen `Word8`, and use Attoparsec on Text streams.
 The following examples can be replicated by loading GHCi with the appropriate set of modules.
-Run `stack ghci robust-int:demo`.
+Run

+    $ stack ghci robust-int:demo

 Current situation